 When you buy your first home, regardless of how you want to hold it, you may wish to take out a will or have your will updated.
 It’s the single most expensive purchase you will ever make and you don’t want to put it at risk for such a small oversight.

-Many mortgage lenders will only provide a mortgage with a loan to value ratio of 90% or less.
-Whilst it’s true that other loan to value mortgages are available, they are few and far between.
+Many mortgage lenders will only provide a mortgage with a loan-to-value ratio of 90% or less.
+Whilst it’s true that other loans to value mortgages are available, they are few and far between.
 This means that many first-time buyers would have to save thousands for a deposit before they become eligible for acceptance of a mortgage.
-Ordinarily saving for a 10% deposit would be prohibitively expensive, but there are many government backed schemes available to first time buyers that can help towards purchasing a property.
+Ordinarily saving for a 10% deposit would be prohibitively expensive, but there are many government-backed schemes available to first-time buyers that can help towards purchasing a property.

-I would always advise to have a look at the various options available under the various Help to Buy and see what best suits your needs at helptobuy.gov.uk.
+I would always advise having a look at the various options available under the various Help to Buy and see what best suits your needs at helptobuy.gov.uk.